openownership/data-standard/docs/schema/guidance/dates-guidance.rst

 An error correction
 ^^^^^^^^^^^^^^^^^^^

-Due to an error in the publication system, a relationship statement is published with an incorrect ``interest.startDate``.
+Due to an error in the publication system, a relationship statement is published with an incorrect ``interests[0].startDate``.
 To correct this, a new statement is published replacing the incorrect one.

 The new statement: